devonasmus/LittleMiddle/README.md

 # LittleMiddle
 A hyper casual game I made in high school with javascript.
-I am going to update it using swift and python.
-I will definitely make a change to the graphics and the visual style of the game.
+The game keeps a score based on how many times a player chooses a set of squares with the smallest square in the middle.